-Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
-However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts, and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical conditionPhysical therapy, speech therapy, and occupational therapy say may require prior authorization.
+What you must pay when you get Services that are covered for you these services Inpatient stay: Covered services received in a hospital or See applicable service for cost shares SNF during a non-covered inpatient stay related to If you have exhausted your inpatient benefits or if the inpatient • Outpatient diagnostic stay is not reasonable and necessary, we will not cover your tests and therapeutic inpatient stay.
+However, in some cases, we will cover certain services and supplies services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not Outpatient hospital limited to: services Physician services • Physician/Practitioner Diagnostic tests (like lab tests) services, including • X-ray, radium, and isotope therapy including technician doctor's office visits materials and services Surgical dressings • Durable medical Splints, casts and other devices used to reduce fractures equipment (DME) and dislocations and related supplies Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy may require prior authorization.